Beginner’s Guide to Power Meters

 1. What is a Power Meter?

-A power meter is an electronic device that measures the power, or torque, the rider generates when they turn the pedals.
-Hence the term ‘power meter’ – it is literally metering, or measuring your power.
+A power meter is an electronic device that measures the power, or torque, the rider generates when they turn the pedals – hence the term ‘power meter’.
+A power meter is literally metering, or measuring your power.
 There are several different types of power meters, depending where on the bike the power meter is located.
 For example, you can buy a crank-based power meter, where the power sensors and electronics are built into the crank, or a pedal-based power meter where the sensors and electronics are located in the pedals.
 You can put a power meter on virtually any bike – road, mountain, track, cyclocross, BMX, etc.

 Power is a measurement of the work you do on the bike and is the most accurate way to measure your effort.
 Power meters measure power in watts.